HarshineeSriram/TLEF_documentation/clean-raw-survey-monkey.md

 # Project Summary and Process Documentation <a name="project-summary-and-process-documentation"></a>

-This documentation outlines the processes and methodologies implemented in the Python script designed to preprocess and analyze project data within an educational context, particularly focusing on faculty engagement and project details for TLEF (Teaching and Learning Enhancement Fund) projects.
+This documentation outlines the processes and methodologies implemented in the Python script designed to preprocess and analyze project data within an educational context, particularly focusing on faculty engagement and project details for the analysis of funded projects.

 ## Script Overview <a name="script-overview"></a>